A treatment used by our neurology department offers relief to chronic migraine sufferers.

 After your treatment is complete you will be asked to stay at the clinic for a short while, to check you’re comfortable following your treatment.

-As a private or self-funded patient, you can use a GP referral to book directly by completing an enquiry form or calling the Private Patient Team on 01580 363158.
+As a private or self-funded patient, you can use a GP referral to book directly by completing an enquiry form or by contacting our Private Patient Team via Livechat or by calling 01580 363158.

 Published on 03 September 2021